The structure of a minimal $n$-chart with two crossings II: Neighbourhoods of $\Gamma_1\cup\Gamma_{n-1}$: Proof of Lemma 1.1

-We construct a chart from $\Gamma$ by a C-I-M1 move and C-I-M2 moves as follows.
-First we create a simple hoop $H$ of label $m$ surrounding the point $q$ by a C-I-M1 move (see Fig.~\ref{fig09}(b)), where $H$ is oriented such that we can apply a C-I-M2 move between $e$ and $H$.
+First we create a simple hoop $H$ of label $m$ surrounding the point $q$ by a C-I-M1 move (see Fig.~\ref{fig09}(b)), where $H$ is oriented in such a way that we can apply a C-I-M2 move between $e$ and $H$.
 Next apply a C-I-M2 move to the hoop $H$ along $C^*$ (see Fig.~\ref{fig09}(c) and (d)).
 Then we obtain two simple hoops parallel to $C^*$; one hoop $H_1$ is in the brim $N$ and the other hoop $H_2$ is in $D^2-N$.
 Finally apply a C-I-M2 move between the edge $e$ and $H_2$ along the arc $\ell$ to get a new edge $e^*$ of label $m$ (see Fig.~\ref{fig09}(e)).
 Let